 It's officially grilling season!
 May is National Barbecue Month, just in time for Memorial Day celebrations, graduation parties, and Father's Day across the backyards of the Commonwealth.
-And it's an especially good time to avoid the emergency room, so let's grill safely!
+And it's an especially good time to avoid the emergency room.
+So let's grill safely!

 You probably have a solid knowledge of basic safety practices if you’re the designated family griller.
-As most of us know, it’s important to keep kids and pets away from the old barbie and use it outdoors to avoid carbon monoxide poisoning is important.
+As most know, keeping kids and pets away from the grill and using it outdoors to avoid carbon monoxide poisoning is important.
 But you'd be surprised what can happen!
 We've seen our share of grilling catastrophes insuring Virginia homes since 1896.
 According to FEMA, grill fires on residential properties result in about 10 deaths, 100 injuries, and $37 million in property loss each year.
 There are also a few lesser-known grilling dangers.
 We'll share tips to thwart them and how to protect your home from fire and heat damage!

-But there's another not-so-commonly known cause of explosive grill fires: a slow gas buildup from damaged or loose propane hoses.
+But another not-so-commonly known cause of explosive grill fires is a slow gas buildup from damaged or loose propane hoses.
 This leaky danger can sneak up on the most careful homeowner.
-It’s a good idea to replace your hoses every couple of years and check and tighten all the connectors routinely.
-Here’s how to check for problems:
+It’s good to replace your hoses annually and routinely check and tighten all the connectors.

 When was the last time you replaced your grill cleaning brush?
-You may be shocked to know that over 1,600 reported visits to the emergency room from 2002-2014 were due to stainless steel or brass wire-bristle grill brush injuries.
-Loose bristles from old overused brushes tend to fall off during grill cleaning and end up in the food that’s being grilled, resulting in mouth, throat, and even abdominal injuries.
+You may be shocked to know that over 1,600 reported visits to the emergency room from 2002-to 2014 were due to stainless steel or brass wire-bristle grill brush injuries.
+Loose bristles from old overused brushes tend to fall off during grill cleaning and end up in grilled food, resulting in mouth, throat, and even abdominal injuries.

 Surprisingly, we’ve seen recommendations that say you only need 3 feet between your grill and your house.
-Perhaps that’s why the NFPA reports an average of 8,900 home grill fires every year.
+Perhaps that’s why NFPA reports an average of 10,600 home grill fires yearly.
 The two leading reasons?
 Grills left unattended or placed too close to something flammable.
-We certainly see our share of scary home claims for this very reason.
-And as you can see from one of our claims, they don't have to catch fire to cause costly damage.
+We certainly see our share of scary home insurance claims for this very reason.
+And as you can see from one of our claims, grills don't have to catch fire to cause costly home damage.

-We agree with the Consumer Product Safety Commission who recommends using your grill 10 feet or more from any dwelling, including your deck rail, house eaves, and overhanging tree branches.
+We agree with the Consumer Product Safety Commission, which recommends using your grill 10 feet or more from any dwelling, including your deck rail, house eaves, and overhanging tree branches.
 And keep close to your grill when you're cooking.
 Your food will turn out a lot better as well!

 The same rules apply if you like to grill with charcoal, with one crucial caveat.
 Justin, our home claim expert, reminds us that it’s super important to keep cooling briquettes away from flammables and never dispose of them until they are completely cooled- after about 48 hours- and in a non-flammable container.